 In more recent times, patriotism has taken on new forms, with individuals expressing their loyalty to their nation through environmental stewardship, social activism, or global humanitarian efforts.

 Critics of patriotism argue that it can sometimes lead to nationalism or chauvinism, fostering an excessive or aggressive form of loyalty to one’s country that may result in hostility towards other nations or groups.
 In extreme cases, this can contribute to xenophobia, racism, or other forms of discrimination and prejudice.

 However, many proponents of patriotism maintain that it can serve as a unifying force, promoting a sense of shared identity, common purpose, and collective responsibility among a nation’s citizens.

-Examples of “patriot” in a sentence:
+Use of “Patriot” in a sentence

 - As a patriot, she felt a deep sense of responsibility to support her country’s efforts in promoting democracy and human rights, both domestically and internationally.